What is a seed library?

 Special bonus steps:

 - Save seeds.
 Once your plants are mature, consider saving seeds and returning some to the library.
-Check out our resources [jump to our own page below] on how to save seeds – it’s easier than you think!
+Check out our resources [scroll down] on how to save seeds – it’s easier than you think!
 For non-expert seed savers, the safest bets are beans, peas, tomatoes and lettuce.

 - Return seeds.
 Bring your clean, dry, saved seeds to the front desk at either branch, along with information about them (type and variety, year of harvest, any growing instructions or experience you can share).
 If you can’t save seeds, consider donating a packet or two of commercially grown, non-hybrid seeds.